florisbechger/nixos/README.md

 - Default hostname is 'workstation'

-3) Change the "username" in "/etc/nixos/modules/users.nix"
+3) Change the "username" in "/etc/nixos/modules/admin.nix" and/or "/etc/nixos/modules/special.nix"

-- Default username is 'admin'
+- Default username is 'admin' and 'guest'
 - Default password is 'passwd'

 4) Issue this command: